materiaraiding/materiaraiding-old/_ultimate/dsr.md

 ## **Phase 4: Eyes**

+Everyone will begin this phase by grouping on top of Alphinaud as he walks into the arena.

+Alphinaud and a random party member will be given a buff that applies to everyone in a short range, hence why we stack up.
+These buffs; **Soul of Devotion** and **Soul of Friendship** allow players to damage the eyes.

+{: .DPS}
+> Ranged should begin to focus on the **Red** eye, and melee should focus on the **Blue** eye

+Estinien will cast a heavy raidwide: **Resentment**, that applies a bleed.

+### **Hatebound**

+Tethers will randomly get applied to the party in such a way that there is **4 blue** and **4 red** tethers, attached to their respective eye.
+Taking damage while having a blue tether will **heal the blue eye**, and taking damage with a red tether will **damage the red eye**.

+At the same time a large yellow orbs will appear in front of either eye, and 2 smaller blue orbs will spawn to the sides of each eye.

+Tethers are able to be swapped by standing on a player of the opposite colour, so be careful not to accidentally swap by walking on top of other players.
+In this strat, we want all melees (MT, ST, D1, D2) to begin with red tethers.
+If a melee does not sttart with this colour, they will walk to the middle of the arena and stack on Estinien.
+The ranged player that has the wrong colour will do the same, allowing both players to swap and receive the right coloured tether.

+Supports will move to the **Red** eye and DPS to the **Blue** eye as seen below:

+(Image)

+Once the yellow orb grows **twice**, all melee will walk into it together to take a pair stack.
+Afterwards, they will split and stand on top of their ranged partner, swapping tethers before moving to the middle.
+After the ranged take their orbs everyone will move to the **Blue** eye.
+All red tethers (now ranged players) will stand in a square-like formation around the eye, and all the melee will stack under the eye.

+### **Mirage Dives**

+Nidhogg will then dive 2 random red tether players 4 times in a row.
+Each player must be swapped with to ensure they won't be struck twice and instantly killed as the dive applies a vuln up.

+{: .DPS}
+> Around 35-40% HP on the **Red** eye, ranged should swap to the **Blue** eye.

+Finishing all these dives and having good damage will result in both eyes dying before they cast a final **Steep in Rage** cast.
+If both eyes are alive during this, the party will wipe.
+If the **Red** eye is alive during this, it will resurrect the **Blue** eye so it's important to keep an eye on it to mitigate possible wipes.

 {: .warning}
 Guide is not yet completed, apologies.
 Please refer to the Toolboxes for the remaining phases.